This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Although Telstra remains the dominant provider of fixed broadband services (which includes both digital subscriber line (DSL) and hybrid fibre coaxial (HFC) services), its market share declined from 44 per cent to 41 per cent during the 2009–2010 financial year reporting period, and has remained around this point.23

-The Herfindahl-Hirschmann Index (HHI) for fixed broadband services declined from 2,838 to 2,554 in the 2009–2010 financial year reporting period, indicating an improvement in competition in the sector over the reporting period.24
+The Herfindahl-Hirschmann Index for fixed broadband services declined from 2,838 to 2,554 in the FY 2009–2010 reporting period, indicating an improvement in competition in the sector over the reporting period.24

 The National Broadband Network (NBN)

 In April 2009, the then Australian Labour government announced its intention to fund, construct and operate, via a government-owned company (NBN Co), an NBN.
-Under Telstra’s proposal for structural separation (described below), the NBN will progressively replace Telstra’s copper customer access network.
-The proposal was for the NBN to incorporate a fibre-to-the-premises (FTTP) infrastructure serving 93 per cent of the Australian population (the remainder to be served by wireless and satellite facilities).
-The roll-out of the NBN has commenced in several locations around Australia.
+Under Telstra’s proposal for structural separation, the NBN will progressively replace Telstra’s copper customer access network.
+The proposal was for the NBN to use fibre-to-the-premises (FTTP) infrastructure to serve 93 per cent of the Australian population (the remainder to be served by wireless and satellite facilities).
+Following the election of the Coalition government in 2013, the model has shifted to using an ‘optimised multi-technology mix’ (OMTM) for the roll-out of the NBN, which involves using a mix of FTTP, fibre-to-the-node (FTTN), fibre-to-the-basement and HFC together with satellite and fixed-wireless to provide NBN services.
+The roll-out of the NBN is currently underway and the most recent target completion date is 2020.

 NBN Co is intended to be a wholesale-only operator, providing retail service providers (and certain other entities) with the opportunity to access its network on regulated terms.27 The legislation governing NBN Co also provides a framework for the government to require functional separation or divestiture of assets of NBN Co in the future,28 sets out a regime to facilitate NBN Co offering uniform national pricing,29 and imposes access, transparency and non-discrimination obligations on the supply of wholesale services by NBN Co.30

-While all NBN Co services will be ‘declared services’ and subject to supply and non-discrimination requirements (and the ACCC has the power to make NBN-specific access determinations),31 the terms on which NBN Co will provide access to wholesale bitstream services are not yet finally settled.
-NBN Co has published an interim standard form of agreement for the provision of NBN services, the Short-Term Wholesale Broadband Agreement, to be complemented by a special access undertaking once it is accepted by the ACCC.32 The Short-Term Wholesale Broadband Agreement is currently under review.
-The ACCC received a varied special access undertaking from NBN Co on 19 November 2013.
-If accepted, this undertaking will form a key part of the regulatory framework that governs the price and other terms upon which NBN Co will supply its services for over 20 years.33
+All NBN Co services will be ‘declared services’ and subject to supply and non-discrimination requirements (and the ACCC has the power to make NBN-specific access determinations).31 NBN Co has published a standard form of agreement for the provision of NBN services, the Wholesale Broadband Agreement, that is complemented by a special access undertaking accepted by the ACCC on 13 December 2013.32 This undertaking forms a key part of the regulatory framework that governs the price and other terms upon which NBN Co will supply its services for over 20 years.

 In 2010, preparation for the roll-out and future operation of the NBN involved the NBN Co and the Australian government negotiating complex commercial agreements with Telstra for the decommissioning of Telstra’s legacy copper network and the use of Telstra’s passive network infrastructure for the NBN.
+On 14 December 2014, Telstra, NBN Co, Optus and the Australian government announced that they had entered into a series of revised commercial agreements under which, rather than Telstra and Optus decommissioning legacy assets, NBN Co would take ownership of both Telstra’s and Optus’ HFC networks and to take ownership of parts of Telstra’s copper network to permit NBN Co to roll-out an OMTM NBN.
 These agreements were authorised under the Telecommunications Act so that they would not breach competition laws, despite containing commitments by Telstra not to compete with the NBN.

-The development of this agreement involved a number of ancillary regulatory reforms, including an overhaul of the USO delivery model.
+The development of these agreements involved a number of ancillary regulatory reforms, including an overhaul of the USO delivery model.
 Under the previous model, Telstra was obliged to provide reasonable access to basic telephone services on an equitable basis throughout Australia.
-Following the passage of the Telecommunications Universal Service Management Agency Act 2012, the Communications Minister is now empowered to relieve Telstra of its USO regulatory obligations, and a statutory agency, the Telecommunications Universal Service Management Agency, has been established to take over primary responsibility for delivery of the USO.
+Following the passage of the Telecommunications Universal Service Management Agency Act 2012, the communications minister is now empowered to relieve Telstra of its USO regulatory obligations, and a statutory agency, the Telecommunications Universal Service Management Agency, has been established to take over primary responsibility for delivery of the USO.
 The Agency will deliver the USO via entry into contractual arrangements with carriers to deliver USO services, including a 20-year contract with Telstra that commenced in July 2012.

 Separation of Telstra